amigavision/AmigaVision/content/distro/MegaAGS-ReadMe.md

 There are `ReadMe` files that go into more detail about these setups.

 These are *not* meant to be used for games or demos, but instead for giving you a basic setup that lets you run productivity apps like you did back in the day.
-For games and demos, we recommend the `Amiga` (main MegaAGS setup) and `Amiga 500` (for use with ADF files) instead.
+For games and demos, we recommend the `Amiga` (main AmigaVision setup) and `Amiga 500` (for use with ADF files) instead.

 ## MiSTer: Gamepad & Joystick Mapping